radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/04-virtual-views-of-database-backends.md

 ## Database Backend Parameters and Settings

 The parameters applicable for a database backend are as follows (only some of these parameters are available when you go through the wizard.
 After you exit the Wizard, click on the Database Backend node below Root Naming Contexts.
 All these parameters are available on the tabs on the right side):

+### Use Secure Data Connector

+If your directory service is running in a network that is not accessible from the RadiantOne SaaS environment, you can use a Secure Data Connector to access it.
+For details on Secure Data Connectors, see the Environment Operations Center Guide and the Secure Data Connector Deployment Guide.

 ### Database Type
 You set the data source type when you create the data source.
 This type list contains default values.
 If the value is green it means the driver file(s) is properly loaded in RadiantOne.
 If the value is pink, it means the basic driver name and syntax are provided, but the proper driver files are not loaded in RadiantOne.
 You must copy the needed driver files into <RLI_HOME>\lib\jdbc.